xyzmaps/xyz-documentation/docs/api/concepts/geojsonbasics.md

 A **GeometryCollection** is a collection of zero or more geometry objects like the ones above in an array member called *geometries*

 > #### Warning
-> GeometryCollection is not supported by HERE XYZ Hub.
+> GeometryCollection is not supported by xyzmaps space Hub.
 It is included here for completeness.

 ### Example GeometryCollection